 - Set resistance

 With this fitness tool, you will be lifting your body weight.
 Its resistance can’t be varied; however, it is still possible to increase the intensity of workouts and burn additional calories.
 To do this, take deeper steps and put more controlled effort into your sessions.
+You could also try wearing a weighted vest.

 - Workout timer position